 Businesses and local health departments should work together to improve community conditions that affect all residents — including the businesses’ employees, customers, and others. – Brian C. Castrucci, DrPH, MA, President and CEO of the de Beaumont Foundation

-The “Seven Ways Business Can Align with Public Health for Bold Action and Innovation” report presents practical steps that businesses can take to strengthen partnerships and improve the health of their employees, communities, and the nation.
-Developed in partnership between the de Beaumont Foundation and the Institute for Health and Productivity Studies at the Johns Hopkins University Bloomberg School of Public Health, these recommendations were informed by a series of focus groups and personal interviews with 40 business and public health leaders who shared ideas about what can be done to address the immediate COVID-19 crisis and its spillover effects on the health and well-being of Americans.
+In partnership with the Institute for Health and Productivity Studies at the Johns Hopkins University Bloomberg School of Public Health, the de Beaumont Foundation developed “Seven Ways Business Can Align with Public Health for Bold Action and Innovation,” which presents practical steps that businesses can take to strengthen partnerships and improve the health of their employees, communities, and the nation.
+Released in early 2021, these recommendations were informed by focus groups and personal interviews with 40 business and public health leaders about what can be done to address the immediate COVID-19 crisis and its spillover effects on the health and well-being of Americans.